Oswestry Disability Index

 Download this Oswestry Disability Index and evaluate the functionality of patients with lower back pain.

-The Oswestry Disability Index is simple and straightforward so you, the healthcare practitioner, don’t have to worry about anything complicated.
-All you need to do is explain what this index is all about then have your patient answer it!
+The Oswestry Disability Index is simple and straightforward, so you don’t have to worry about anything complicated.
+All you need to do is explain what this outcome measure is all about, then have your patients answer it by having them tick the appropriate statement that applies to them.
+Once they're finished, it's time for you to get the score.

-Basically, each section has six items.
-They are arranged by severity.
-The first item signifies that there is no pain when they do the activity.
-The last item always signifies that they are unable to perform or engage in the activity because the pain completely prevents them from doing so.
+Each section has six items arranged by severity.
+The first item signifies no pain when they do the activity, while the last item always signifies that they cannot perform or engage in the activity because the pain completely prevents them from doing so.

 Each section can score between 0 to 5 points.
 The first statement is always 0.
 The last statement is always 5.